SamSully16/WalthamGreens/replit.md

 #### Admin Panel
 - View all contact form submissions at `/admin/submissions`
+- **Password protected** - default password: `admin123` (change in production!)
 - Displays customer name, email, phone, service interest, message, and timestamp
 - Clickable email/phone links for quick contact

+**IMPORTANT SECURITY NOTE:** The current password protection is client-side only and uses a hardcoded password.
+This is acceptable for development/demo but should be replaced with proper server-side authentication for production use.
+Consider implementing:
+- Environment variable for admin password
+- Server-side authentication middleware
+- Session management
+- Or use a proper auth solution like Replit Auth

 ## Technical Details